animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 Right To Talk About Suicide Without Hospitalization, Drugging, Or Police Action should be legalized (or rather, standardized, if serious suicide plans that are planned and intended are to be actually prevented).
 - A free-speech person might argue, "I support free speech, but if somebody talks about an elaborate plan to commit a murder, police should take action, in order to prevent the murder.
 In order to prevent the murder."
 But in the case of suicide, the inability to talk about the plan causes the suicide.
-- My Body, My Choice, even extended to not being coercively hospitalized and drugged, is true.
+- My Body, My Choice, regarding not being coercively hospitalized and drugged, is true.
 - Gun-rights already give people direct access, except with added risk compared to the safer, peaceful methods that require more research ability and skill to carry out singlehandedly.
 - Right To Die, in principle, is distinct from Right To Talk About Suicide [...], but the latter doesn't make sense without the former.
 Any limitation on the actions a person can take also limits their right to talk about it.
 - In principle, also, most of my experience with the medical systems was physician-"assisted" suicide.